Laravel-Backpack/docs/4.1/installation.md

 <a name="frequently-asked-questions"></a>
 ## Frequently Asked Questions

 - **Error: The process X exceeded the timeout of 60 seconds.** It might mean Github or Packagist is unavailable at the moment.
 This usually doesn't last for more than a few minutes, so you can run ```php artisan backpack:install --timeout=600``` to increase the timeout to 10 minutes.
-If this doesn't work either, take a look behind the scenes with ```php artisan backpack:install --timeout=600 --debug```, and refer to [this thread](https://github.com/Laravel-Backpack/Base/issues/217).
+If this doesn't work either, take a look behind the scenes with ```php artisan backpack:install --timeout=600 --debug```;

 - **Error: SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long**.
 Your MySQL version might be a bit old.
 Please [apply this quick fix](https://laravel-news.com/laravel-5-4-key-too-long-error), then run ```php artisan migrate:fresh```.